This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Baby kale refers to the leaves of an immature kale plant, picked early in its growth.
 Because it’s so young, it’s flavor is less intense.

 This more mild flavor resembles the slightly peppery taste of arugula and is perfect for salads.
 Combined with a lemon dressing and quick massage, the leaves take on a milder taste that has a more universal appeal.
 So, be sure to give this baby kale salad recipe a chance!

-If you’re on the fence about raw kale or are afraid of its bitterness, this is the recipe you want to start with.
+If you’re on the fence about raw kale or are afraid of its bitterness, this baby kale recipe you want to start with.
 Not only is baby kale easier to handle, the special massaging technique I’m going to share with you will address any lingering concern you might have about kale’s natural bitterness.